 In the mood to splash out?
 You’d like ‘Toronto Premium Outlets’.
 As you can expect, you’ll find various designer stores mixed with a few high-street options, like Nike.
 The products and styles were still pretty current, as opposed to some outlets shifting discontinued goods.
 The biggest downside?
 The journey.
 It’s an absolute mission to reach without a car.
 As I relied on public transport, I took the subway to ‘Yorkdale’ (which also features another high-street shopping mall), followed by a bus to ‘Meadowvale’, then a 7-minute ride via Uber.
 Sigh, the lengths I go to shop huh.
 Nonetheless, Toronto Premium Outlets was enjoyable.
 Plus, the pricing meant you could genuinely pick up a good deal.
 Fancy high-end skincare at 11 dollars, for example.
 In some instances, you could even score an additional discount by downloading an app or signing up for a newsletter.

-If you’re looking for vintage stores in Toronto, go straight to ‘Kensington Market’.
+If you’re looking for vintage stores, go straight to ‘Kensington Market’.
 It’s a quirky location with second-hand stores, food stalls, street art + plenty of Instagram-able photo opportunities.

 Nice Restaurants In Toronto, With Gluten-Free Options.

 Food is subjective, but I’m pretty certain you’ll love the below options.
 I mean, I clearly couldn’t get enough as I found myself revisiting a handful of restaurants within a week.
 Whilst the styles of food are different, all have one thing in common.
 Non-pretentious food packed with flavour which gets right into your soul.
 Oh yeah, I went there.